 Management is responsible for the other information.
-Other information comprises Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions.
+Other information comprises the information included in the Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions.

 Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.